-New Manchester Walks is the official group of trained, expert tour guides making Manchester come alive in all its glory – from walks on the trail of the Pankhursts to Hacienda-era music tours; from sights and sites associated with Alan Turing, Friedrich Engels, L. S. Lowry, the Pre-Raphaelites to the glories of Manchester’s Victorian architecture, Britain’s first canals, industry, science, cotton…
+We are the only group of Manchester guides open to all official guides, plus experts in their field.
+We are the only group of north-west guides who can offer tours and talks in Manchester and Liverpool on everything – from the Pankhursts to Hacienda-era music tours and the Beatles’ Liverpool; from sights and sites associated with Alan Turing, Friedrich Engels, L. S. Lowry and the Pre-Raphaelites to the glories of Manchester’s Victorian architecture, the horrors of slavery, the drama of Peterloo, Britain’s first canals, industry, science, cotton, Ancoats, Angel Meadow, Strangeways…

-Perfect for private groups, clubs, barmitzvahs, hens, stags, solo travellers…
+Perfect for visitors, tourists, locals, private groups, clubs, barmitzvahs, hens, stags, solo travellers…

 Alan Turing – Ancoats – Angel Meadow – Architecture